MOQN/IMA-Machine-Learning-for-New-Interfaces/README.md

 # IMA-MLNI
-IMA Machine Learning for New Interfaces
+Machine Learning for New Interfaces | IMA | NYU Shanghai